jianhuupenn/ItClust/tutorial/tutorial.md

 platform.python_version()
 #3.5.3
 ```
-**Note:** Because ItClust depend on `tensorflow`, you should make sure the version of `tensorflow` is lower than `2.0` if you want to get the same results as the results in our paper.
+**Note:** Because ItClust depends on `tensorflow`, you should make sure the version of `tensorflow` is lower than `2.0`.
+If you want to get the same results as the results in our paper.
 ```
 import tensorflow as tf
 tf.__version__